-where i refers to individual unit 1, 2, …., N across time t = 1, 2, …, T, yit is the dependent variable, δit indicates individual unit and time-specific component or a time-varying idiosyncratic element. μt is not unit-specific and thus characterizes the common pattern of yit.
+where i refers to individual units 1, 2, …., N across time t = 1, 2, …, T, yit is the dependent variable, δit indicates individual unit and time-specific components, or a time-varying idiosyncratic element. μt is not unit-specific and thus characterizes the common pattern of yit.
 The dynamics of the idiosyncratic element, δit, can be expressed as: